LyubomirT/moveme.js/README.md

 ## How does it work?

 If you aren't quite sure how does MoveMe.js work, you can simply check out the [preview](preview/preview.html)!

+## Thanks to:

+Itishi Yameha for the logo and the banner.
+Check out his discord! `Itishi Yameha#3002`